JunaidUsmani2468/Educational-Ecommerce-Clone/README.md

 ## 📸 Screenshot

-Here is a preview of the live project.
+Here is a preview of the project.

 ![Amazon Clone Project Screenshot](./Amazon-Clone-SS.png)